robofit/patbot_self_driving/README.md

 # PatrolBot Self Driving main repository.

 Autonomous driving for map making of a clutter environments is a complex task due to the robot has to deal with precise measurements of the environment, in other words the robot must have a good field of view of the environment in turn.
-This technical report mainly presents the functioning and description of the ROS package called patbot self driving that has to do with the navigation of a PatrolBot in the empty area of a indoor environment while making a 2D map by means of a laser hokuyo and a 3D depth asus sensors.
+We mainly present the functioning and description of the ROS package called patbot self driving that has to do with the navigation of a PatrolBot in the empty area of a indoor environment while making a 2D map by means of a laser hokuyo and a 3D depth asus sensors.

 ## Package description: